omarKhatib/alsharq-task/README.md

 # Alsharq-Task

+## NOTE
+I had to use expo in order to save time, I faced some serious and unexpected issues caused by android studio, java and gradle on my local machine.

 ## screens
 this is a simple project with two screens:
 - home : fetches a list of posts from https://jsonplaceholder.typicode.com/posts